hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 and if your target server is OK you should see one line of output:

  [TESTLOG] 0 failed, 12 passed, 8 skipped, 1397 ms

+This show the property being passed in directly to the CTK using command line "--<name>=<val>" - you can do this for almost any property.
+The exception is items which are controlled during static initialization, like logging.
+So, for logging control you need to edit a file the CTK will load early just for this purpose, "lib/log4j2.xml"

 The CTK has normal java class-oriented logging, but it also has a couple logs just for test results.
 Let's turn up the data on the tests, just a bit.
 Edit the file lib/log4j2.xml, and look for the